-Gum disease is alive and thriving in America, and it’s more common than you may have thought.
-Over 75% of American adults over the age of 35 suffer from gingivitis or bleeding gums.
-While most people with gum disease have the less severe form, called gingivitis, between 5% and 15% of the world’s population has a much more damaging type of gum problem known as periodontal disease.
-Discover how gum disease treatment can stop gingivitis and receding gum problems.
+Gum Treatment: Gum disease is alive and thriving in America, and it’s more common than you may have thought.
+Over 75% of American adults over the age of 35 suffer from periodontal disease or gingivitis.
+While most people with gum disease have the less severe form, called gingivitis, between 5% and 15% of the world’s population has a much more damaging type of gum disease known as periodontal disease.
+Discover how gum disease treatment can stop gingivitis and periodontitis.

 Before you’re able to defeat this tooth destroying monster, you must get to the root of the problem.
 Gum disease is spun from the growth of bacteria in your mouth.
 This bacteria comes from the build up of plaque, a sticky colorless film that constantly forms on your teeth, and left unattended can lead to gingivitis.

 Gingivitis is the mildest form of periodontal disease.
 It produces toxins that can irritate gum tissue causing red, swollen gums that bleed easily and become very irritated.
-If left untreated, it could lead to mild or severe gum damage.
+If left untreated, it could lead to mild or severe periodontitis.

 - Tobacco use, whether smoking or chewing is directly associated with an unhealthy gum

 - People with diabetes are at higher risk for developing infections

 - Women are at higher risk during pregnancy, menstruation, and menopause

 - Certain prescription medication reduce the flow of saliva that protects the mouth causing swollen puffy gum lines

 How do I know if I have Gum Disease?